zichenzhang04/GenHint/README.md

 👥 Learning with unparalleled **companionship**: GenHint goes beyond simple guidance.
 Our approach provides step-by-step instructions, but we don't stop there.
 If you want to dive deeper into any part of a process, just select the step, and we’ll provide detailed, contextual insights to ensure you fully grasp each concept.
 It's like having a mentor by your side, ready to explain each move.

-🚀 **Instant reponse** with no pressure: Thanks to Groq, we are avaliable to help our users using the most advanced models at lightning speeds with no pressure on personal devices.
+🚀 **Instant response** with no pressure: Thanks to Groq, we are available to help our users use the most advanced models at lightning speeds with no pressure on personal devices.
 Whether it is a workstation, or a thin and light, everyone can learn to code intelligently without worries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>